The First Shifting Grains

 "It is what it looks like."
 The medic's lips were pressed in a grim line.
 "There is cessation of breath and heartbeat.
 Gaara-san has no pulse and pallor mortis has already started to sink in."

-Both her father and Baki-sensei listened without a single change in expression or show of concern.
+Both her father and Baki-sensei listened without a single show of concern.
 Temari however blinked as a deep frown settled into her forehead.

 "Wait…cessation of breath?
 No pulse?" she rapidly looked from her father to her sensei and back to the medic.
 "What the hell are you saying?"